mehmaniayaz/Object-Counter/README.md

 We build a a shallow neural network model (Figure 3) that comprises of three convolutional layers followed up by max pooling to capture the most distinct elements in each feature map.
 The parameters are then flattened and reduced in dimensionality to an array of 10 (number of classes).
-We use Adam optimizer and a sparse categorical cross entropy (as our classes are mutually exclusive).
+We use Adam optimizer and a sparse categorical cross entropy (as our classes are mutually exclusive) to fit the model.

 <img src="./disp-images/architecture.png" width=70%>